oroinc/documentation/commerce/frontstore_guide/shopping_lists/index.rst

 .. _frontstore-guide--shopping-lists-create:

-In the front store, shopping lists are located in the top right corner and can be easily spotted.
+In the storefront, shopping lists are located in the top right corner and can be easily spotted.

 .. image:: /frontstore_guide/img/shopping_lists/ShoppingLists.png